psmsmets/dns-update/README.md

-# my-mDNS
+# dDNS
-Automatically update DNS records for dynamic ip address.
+Automatically update DNS records in DirectAdmin to the UniFi controller's dynamic WAN address without any external service.